Farm Share CSA

 How do I Sign Up?

 Petersburgh NY, 12138.

 Applications are accepted on a first come, first serve basis, though a percentage of shares are reserved for members using EBT.
-Returning CSA members who apply by January 13th are given preference.
+Returning members who apply by January 12th are given preference.

 #2.
 Send your deposit of $100 via mail or Paypal.
+(Please add $3.40 if using Paypal to cover usage fees.)
 Make your payment online by using the “Pay Now” button at the top of the page, or send us a a check to Soul Fire Farm.
 The deposit reserves your share.
-Balance in full is due by April 12.
+Balance in full is due by April 13.
 No deposit is necessary for customers using EBT.
-If we cannot accommodate your application, your deposit will be returned promptly in full.
+If we cannot accommodate your application, you will be placed on a waiting list and your deposit will be returned promptly in full.

 Love Your Health: You will have access to fresh, nutrient dense food all summer long.
 Share healthy eating habits with those you love.
-With a CSA, you get a great value on good food.
-Additionally, our CSA is high protein – you get a choice of a dozen eggs or a quart of bean sprouts each week.
-Regardless of your income, our CSA has an affordable way for you to participate.
+With a Farm Share, you get a great value on good food.
+Additionally, our Farm Share is high protein – you get a choice of a dozen eggs or a quart of bean sprouts each week.
+Regardless of your income, our Farm Share has an affordable way for you to participate.

 Steward Mother Earth: Support a farm where the farmers take care of the land, nurture the soil, and conserve energy.
 In addition to being Certified Naturally Grown and adhering to the Farmer’s Pledge for sustainable agriculture, our farm practices are designed to minimize fossil fuel inputs such as tractor use.
 Eating local also means you reduce the number of miles your food travels to get to your plate.